Chih-Che-Fang/MyBookStore2/docs/design.md

 order,127.0.0.1:8084
 cache,127.0.0.1:8085

-## Concurency / Race Condition Protection
+## Concurency / Race Condition Protection Proof
 All books' information is stored in the catalog server's memory and shared by multiple threads concurrently.
 When a flask server receives a new client request, it will launch a new thread to process the message.
-Therefore, when updating and read the book's information, we used a lock to make sure the whole operation is atomic in all servers.
+Therefore, when updating and read the book's information, we used a lock to make sure the whole update transaction is atomic in all servers.
 For example, a buy request from the order server will check the book's stock, and if there is enough stock, the server will then decrease the stock by 1.
 Otherwise, the buy operation should return a "fail" result.
-Consider the following error case:
+Consider the following error case without using lock:

 client 1 queried the stock of book item_number 1 is 1
 client 2 queried the stock of book item_number 1 is 1